Advertisement

 Fatigue

 The causes of cancer-related fatigue can vary.
 Some cancers release cytokines, proteins thought to cause fatigue.
-Others siphon your body's energy, weaken muscles, and damage the liver, heart, kidneys, or lungs.
-Cancer can also alter hormones, which may increase fatigue risk.
-Colon and stomach cancers at times cause undetected bleeding, which can lead to anemia and exhaustion.
+Others weaken muscles and damage the liver, heart, kidneys, or lungs.
+Cancer can also cause changes in hormones, which may lead to fatigue.
+Colon and stomach cancers can also cause bleeding, which can lead to anemia (low levels of red blood cells) and exhaustion.

 Cancer-related fatigue can cause: